kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 Then restart the kanidm-unixd.service.

+The same pattern is true for the kanidm-unixd-tasks.service daemon.

 To debug the pam module interactions add `debug` to the module arguments such as:

     auth sufficient pam_kanidm.so debug